-For more than 73 years, Springdale Farms has been growing and selling fresh produce in the heart of suburban Cherry Hill.
+For more thank 60 years, Springdale Farms has been growing and selling fresh produce in the heart of suburban Cherry Hill.
 As more people pursue local foods, Springdale Farms remains a major source for the “grow-it-here, get-it-here” Jersey Fresh fruits and vegetables.

 Spreading the word about how best to enjoy the seasonal produce grown and sold at Springdale Farms is the top priority for its dedicated staff.
 A simple produce chart on the farm’s website details which fruits, vegetables and herbs are growing right now.